zeek/zeek-docs/doc/script-reference/types.rst

     local three = make_adder(3);
     print three(5); # prints 8

-The only difference is that the inner anonymous function explicitly declares that `n` is captured, by listing all of the captured variables in `[...]` after the `function` keyword.
+The only difference is that the inner anonymous function explicitly declares that ``n`` is captured, by listing all of the captured variables in ``[...]`` after the :zeek:type:`function` keyword.
 It is a compile-time error to fail to list a captured variable (or to list the same variable more than once, or to list a global variable).

 Old-style capture-by-reference closure semantics means that those anonymous functions can modify the variables in their closures.
 For example: